Looking for summer comforters that will keep you cool?

 Fill weight refers to the amount of filling inside the comforter.
 A higher fill weight generally makes for a warmer comforter.

-Note, however, that down comforter can have a high fill weight while still feeling cool.
+Note, however, that the down comforter can have a high fill weight while still feeling cool.

 The ideal summer weight for a comforter is 30-60 oz. for a King or Queen size.